 All You Need to Know About Sun and Shade Grass Seed

-Shade trees, shrubs and buildings all create shady areas that shift throughout the day and change throughout the year.
-When parts of your yard get sun and shade, a versatile grass mix such as Pennington Smart Seed Sun and Shade Grass Seed and Fertilizer Mix or Pennington Smart Seed Southern Sun and Shade Grass Seed and Fertilizer Mix can help you get outstanding results under both conditions.
+When parts of your yard get sun and shade, versatile grass seed mixes such as Pennington Smart Seed Sun and Shade Grass Seed and Fertilizer Mix, Pennington Smart Seed Southern Sun and Shade Grass Seed and Fertilizer Mix for southern tall fescue lawns, and Pennington The Rebels Sun & Shade Grass Seed Mix can help you get outstanding results under both conditions.

 Sun and Shade Grass Seed at a Glance

-Sun levels in your lawn change throughout the day and year.
+Sun and shade in your lawn shift throughout the day and year.

 Best Grasses for Sun and Shade Lawns

-In addition to tall fescue, these two grass seed and fertilizer mixes include perennial ryegrass, which combines moderate shade tolerance with rapid germination and quick color.
-Chewings fine fescue adds exceptional shade tolerance, fine leaf texture, attractive color and durability to round out these sun and shade mixes.
+In addition to TTTFs, our Pennington Smart Seed sun and shade seed and fertilizer mixes include perennial ryegrass, for moderate shade tolerance, rapid germination and quick color.
+Chewings fine fescue adds exceptional shade tolerance, fine leaf texture, attractive color and durability.

-With northern lawns in mind, Pennington Smart Seed Sun and Shade Grass Seed and Fertilizer Mix also includes sun-loving Kentucky bluegrass, called KBG in the trade.
-Smart Seed KBG varieties offer light shade tolerance and improved drought tolerance along with dense, vigorous growth and the exceptional color that makes KBG a northern favorite.
+Created with northern lawns in mind, Pennington Smart Seed Sun and Shade Grass Seed and Fertilizer Mix also includes sun-loving Kentucky bluegrass, called KBG in the trade.
+Smart Seed KBG varieties offer light shade tolerance and improved drought tolerance, along with dense, vigorous growth and the exceptional color that makes KBG a northern favorite.

-Pennington Smart Seed's grass seed and fertilizer mixes for sun-and-shade lawns bring more than versatility and shade tolerance to your yard.
-Water-conserving Smart Seed grasses require up to 30% less water than ordinary grasses year after year for the life of your lawn, and stay green up to three weeks without watering.
+Water-conserving Pennington Smart Seed grasses require up to 30% less water than ordinary grasses year after year for the life of your lawn and stay green up to three weeks without watering.
 Plus, Pennington's fertilizer-enhanced seed coat technology speeds establishment and promotes greener grass.

-Buildings and plants affect the amount of sun and shade your lawn receives.
+Buildings and surrounding plants all affect the amount of sun and shade your grass receives.

 Sun and Shade Lawn Care Calendar